McAnally–Hilgemann Racing

 McAnally–Hilgemann Racing (MHR), also known as Bill McAnally Racing (BMR), is an American professional stock car racing team that competes full-time in the NASCAR Craftsman Truck Series.
 The team is based in Roseville, California, and is owned by Bill McAnally (in Truck, is co-owned by William Hilgemann).
-In the NASCAR Truck Series, the team fields two trucks full-time: No. 18 Chevrolet Silverado for Tyler Ankrum and the No. 91 Chevrolet Silverado for Christian Eckes.
+In the NASCAR Truck Series, the team fields four trucks full-time: No. 18 Chevrolet Silverado for Tyler Ankrum, the No. 19 for Daniel Hemric, the No. 81 for Kris Wright, and the No. 91 for Christian Eckes.

-The team also races full-time in the ARCA Menards Series West fielding the No. 16 Chevrolet SS part-time for Jack Wood and the No. 19 Chevrolet SS full-time for Daniel Hemric, Jake Bollman, and Christian Eckes, as well as part-time in the ARCA Menards Series, fielding the No. 19 Chevrolet SS part-time for Jake Bollman.
+The team also races full-time in the ARCA Menards Series West fielding the No. 16 Chevrolet SS full-time for Hailie Deegan, the No. 19 Chevrolet SS full-time for Mason Massey, and the No. 20 Chevrolet SS part-time for Patrick Staropoli, as well as part-time in the ARCA Menards Series, fielding the No. 16 Chevrolet SS part-time for Hailie Deegan and the No. 81 Chevrolet SS part-time for Mason Massey.